 Eye melanoma normally forms inside the eye and on the whites of the eye.
-However, rare melanoma cases may form on the front layer of the eye called the conjunctiva, or sometimes it can even form on the eyelids.
+However, in rare cases, melanoma may form on the front layer of the eye called the conjunctiva, or sometimes even on the eyelids.

-Because melanoma can affect almost every part of your eye, treatments depend heavily on where the cancer is located and the size of it.
+Because melanoma can affect almost every part of your eye, treatments depend heavily on where the cancer is located and its size.

-For small eye melanomas, no treatment may be necessary.
 If the eye melanoma is small and does not continue to grow, the only treatment you may need is to monitor it with your doctor.
-If it continues to grow your, doctor may suggest surgery.
+If it continues to grow, your doctor may suggest surgery.

 At some point, it may be necessary to have the melanoma surgically removed.
 In some extreme cases, the whole eye may have to be removed.

 Another treatment is radiation therapy.
 Over the course of five days, a plaque the size of a bottle cap is placed over your eye as the radiation targets the melanoma.
 This treatment is typically used for medium-sized melanoma.

 Though it is not certain what causes eye melanoma, doctors always recommend wearing sunglasses and hats whenever out in the sun.
-This will protect your eyes and skin from developing melanoma.
+This will help protect your eyes and skin from cancer.

-As we get older, our bodies can’t bounce back quite as quick, which means we need to take extra care.
-Taking care of men’s eye health is especially important in order to prevent blindness and other debilitating age-related eye diseases.
+As we get older, our bodies can’t bounce back quite as quickly, which means we need to take extra care.
+Paying special attention to your eye health is especially important in order to prevent blindness and other debilitating age-related eye diseases.